AlyssaNichols/jquery-server-side-calculator-project/README.md

 You are going to be building a server-side calculator.
 The logic for the calculator **must** be implemented on the server.

 ## Required Features

+Need an interface where a user can input 2 number values Need 4 working operator buttons
+Need an = button and a C button
+When = is pressed, the logic is run on the server side and it gives an answer and appends the equation into an UL as a list item

 ### Calculator